 Wow, where to begin.
-Our trip to Normandy was life changing.
+Our trip to Normandy was life-changing.
 Upon going over to the memorial in Normandy, I felt an overwhelming sense of peace.
 It was a sunny day and families were playing out on the beach.
-It was strange to think about how the events that occured there 74 years ago.
+It was strange to think about how the events that occurred there 74 years ago.

 We rented a car and drove out there.
 The drive out there was amazing.
 We saw the most amazing farms and homes.
 They have clearly been there for so, so long.

 It was so nice to get out of Paris for the day and be in an open, peaceful space.
 We visited Omaha Beach and the D-Day Memorial first.
 I was so thankful it didn’t rain like it was originally supposed to.
 The memorials at the beach were just beautiful.

 After we paid our respects at the beach, we headed to the Omaha Beach Museum.
 They had a lot of items that were actually used on Omaha Beach and a lot of period items that would have been used then that they’ve collected over the years.
 It was amazing to see that France has never forgotten the United States’ involvement and sacrifice in Normandy.
 I wish we still remembered the sacrifices our troops made on that day here in the US like they do.

 I think one of the most moving parts of our visit was our visit to Cimetière américain de Colleville-sur-Mer (Normandy American Cemetery and Memorial).
 This cemetery was created in 1944.
 The American soldiers who lost their lives on Omaha beach on D-Day or subsequently due to injuries in the following days are all buried there.